playing the Oregon Trail card game

 If the trail card you played says “Press spacebar to continue,” you have to draw a calamity card.
 Unless it says otherwise, the card only affects the player drawing it, and the other players have an entire round to decide if they are going to play supply cards to counteract the terrible effects of the calamity card.
 If you’ve broken your wagon or have no oxen, then you have to fix that before more trail cards can be played.

-This is where players might die if they die you flip over the player name card and write their tombstone.
+This is where players might die.
+If they die, you flip over the player name card and write their tombstone.
 This cracked all of us up.

 Side note, I really want this Jurassic Trail shirt.
 I think it’s kinda funny.